IMP1/mir-obsidian/Mir/fauna/Midnighter.md

 Very occasionally a midnighter will find themselves to be a source of magical energy.
 In these cases, the midnighter will never run out, as the energies from [[Magic#The Abyss|the Abyss]] are being channelled into them directly.
 This can result in distress and insanity in all but the most powerful (or fortunate) midnighters.

+## Societies
+Midnighters can be quite inward-looking, and priorities bodily autonomy.
+They tend to like time alone or in small groups.

 ## Physique
 %%
 HEIGHT, PROPORTIONS, WEIGHT, MUSCLE MASS, SEX DIFFERENCES